-Grade Description Α Superior work, valued at four (4) quality points for each semester hour В Above-average work, valued at three (3) quality points for each semester hour С Average work, valued at two (2) quality points for each semester hour D Inferior but passing work, valued at one (1) quality point for each semester hour; no academic credit toward M.A. degree; can be credited towards a Rank I F Failure with zero (0) credits and zero (0) quality points for each semester hour or failure to officially withdraw from a course CR A course has been satisfactorily passed Р A course has been satisfactorily passed Incomplete, in the opinion of the instructor.
+Grade Description A (90-100) Superior work, valued at four (4) quality points for each semester hour B (80-89.9) Above-average work, valued at three (3) quality points for each semester hour C (70-79.9) Average work, valued at two (2) quality points for each semester hour F (below 70) Failure with zero (0) credits and zero (0) quality points for each semester hour or failure to officially withdraw from a course CR A course has been satisfactorily passed Р A course has been satisfactorily passed Ţ Incomplete, in the opinion of the instructor.
 The student has been unable to complete the required work of the course.
 This grade is issued at the discretion of the instructor.
 A grade of "I" submitted to the Office of the Registrar must be accompanied by a written statement from the instructor that includes: (1) why the "I" was given, (2) the requirements that must be met to remove the "I," and (3) the deadline for meeting these requirements.
 The Office of the Registrar will send a copy of this statement to the student.
 An Incomplete grade must be completed no later than six-months following the date it was issued.
 After this date, the "I" will be changed to the grade of "F." W A student withdrew on or before the stated date on the Academic Calendar